mercierguy913/Post-Install-Configuration/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the post-installation configuration of the open-source help desk ticketing system osTicket.<br />

 <h2>Environments and Technologies Used</h2>